doctown/vertebrae/README.md

 Backbone is the first of many MVC (model-view-controller) frameworks you will be introduced to.
 It is the most prevalent framework in use today.

-Maybe you've seen MVC before, but this introduction assumes no knowledge.
 You'll walk through the basics, and see how a simple application might work.

-Work through the tutorial steps - _without going ahead_ - for an
-introduction to Backbone's flavor of MVC:
+Work through the tutorial steps for an introduction to Backbone's flavor of MVC:
 - models
  - The persistent application data